jharwell/sierra/docs/src/faq.rst

    necessary source CSV file does not exist.
 This is usually enough to identify the culprit.

 #.
-Q: Stage 3 takes a very long time--why?

-   A: SIERRA is conservative, and attempts to verify all the results of all runs within each experiment it processes during stage 3, which can be VERY computationally intensive, depending on how many outputs are generated for each runs.
-During early experimental runs, this can be helpful to identify which runs crashed/did not finish/etc as a result of errors in the project C++ library.
-For later runs, or runs in which you are generating outputs for rendering, this is unnecessary, and can be disabled with ``--df-skip-verify``.

-#.
 Q: SIERRA does not overwrite the input configuration for my experiment/SIERRA
    won't run my experiments again after they run the first time--why?